 As for Ezio’s end, he got one more adventure in the form of a twenty-minute movie called Embers which shows what life was like for an elderly Ezio – taking us up to his low-key, but fitting, end.
 Well worth a watch for fans of the character.

 Get Assassin’s Creed Revelations as part of The Ezio Collection for £16.32 on Amazon

-It is funny that Rogue, a sort of token game for players from the previous generation of consoles who were unable to play Unity, ended up being better than Unity itself.
+It is funny that Rogue, a sort of token game for players from the previous generation of consoles who were unable to play Unity, ended up being better received than Unity itself at launch.
 That isn’t to say that it is a particularly great game, it certainly does feel like one large DLC from Black Flag, but for what it is, there is a lot to like about Rogue, even if it offers little new for players to sink their teeth into.